MehrAlsNix/Assumptions/README.md

 ## Introduction

+Assumptions can be used to skip tests when common preconditions, like the PHP Version or installed extensions, are not met.

+The default PHPUnit runner treats tests with failing assumptions as skipped.
+Custom runners may behave differently.

+We have included several assumptions like `assumeTrue`, `assumeExtensionLoaded`,... by default.
+All of those functionalities are subsumed in assumeThat, with the appropriate `Hamcrest` matcher.

+A failing assumption in a `@before` or `@beforeClass` method will have the same effect as a failing assumption in each `@test` method of the class.

+***

 The concept behind **Assumptions for PHPUnit** is based on the adequate junit feature, which is documented on their [wiki - Assumptions with assume](https://github.com/junit-team/junit/wiki/Assumptions-with-assume)

 ## Note